hamish-milne/PolyLang/README.md

 When converting strings to numbers, Poly tends to be lenient, and will ignore whitespace before, as well as non-numeric characters after the number:

 ```
+# This is a valid assignment
-var a : float = "     123.456abcdef"; # This is a valid assignment
+var a : float = "     123.456abcdef";

-var b : float = "abcd  123.456"; # This is not; the first non-whitespace character is not numeric
+# This is not; the first non-whitespace character is not numeric
+#var b : float = "abcd  123.456";
 ```

 Poly has no strict equality operator, but it's very simple to emulate one: